-In England and Wales, for information on the rights and obligations of private sector tenants and landlords, see Renting from a private landlord.
+In England and Wales, for information on the rights and obligations of private sector tenants and landlords, see our advice on renting from a private landlord.

 The rights laid down by law always override those which are stated in a written or oral agreement.
 An agreement which suggests that you or your landlord have less rights than those given by common law or statute is a sham tenancy agreement.

 What an agreement states and what the tenancy actually is may be different.
-For example, your landlord may claim that an assured tenancy is in fact an assured shorthold tenancy (short assured tenancy in Scotland), or that the agreement is not a tenancy agreement but a ‘licence to occupy’.
+For example, your landlord may claim that the agreement is not a tenancy agreement but a ‘licence to occupy’.

 - rent or utility bills